scolladon/sfdx-git-delta/README.md

 ### Windows users

-If you run SGD on a Windows system, make sure to use double quotes [to prevent the parameters from being interpreted by the terminal](https://github.com/scolladon/sfdx-git-delta/issues/134)
+If you run SGD on a Windows system, use double quotes [to prevent the terminal to interpret parameters](https://github.com/scolladon/sfdx-git-delta/issues/134)

 ### Use cases